sictweb/bti425-2020/graded-work/assign2.md

 Here's a brief list of specifications that you must implement:

 * Follow best practices, guidance, and recommendations
-* Continues to work with your Teams API, using an add-in named "axios"
+* Continues to work with your Teams API, using an HTTP request add-in named "axios"
 * Has four component views, Overview, Projects, Teams, and Employees
 * Viewing a component is implemented by routing
 * Display-only, we will not be updating or modifying the data